Top 10 Christian Bodybuilders (Who Found God)

 serge nubret

 Serge Nubret, aka the Black Panther, passed away in April 2011.
-Serge is generally remembered for being part of bodybuilding’s golden era in the 1970s, while also appearing alongside Arnold Schwarzenegger in classic documentaries such as Pumping Iron.
+Serge is generally remembered for being part of bodybuilding’s Golden Era in the 1970s, while also appearing alongside Arnold Schwarzenegger in classic documentaries such as Pumping Iron.

 Kevin Levrone